SashaDesigN/NodeJS-Facebook-Direct-Messages/README.md

 This app send messages to prepeared list of users which are stored on MongoDB collection.
 I attach dump of databese with this collection in the 'dump' folder.

+If you need send messages to specified list of JSON-based recipients - only change logic of App and stop using of Mongoose.

 ### How to run

     DEBUG=* node message.js